Surbma/apollonia-yes-no-popup/README.md

-Surbma - Yes/No Popup
+Apollonia - Yes/No Popup
 =====================

-Shows a popup with Yes/No options.
+Shows popups with Yes/No options.